-Baking is a scientific art that confuses and eludes some people, especially home amateur bakers.
+Baking is a scientific art that may confuse some people, especially amateur bakers.

-Baking at home is different from professional baking, however there are a few tricks professional bakers rely on that can be applied to home baking.
+Baking at home or hobby baking is different from professional baking, however there are a few tricks professional bakers rely on that can be applied to home baking.
 Here are some of the professional tips you can depend on that will enhance your home baking experience.

 3. Recipe Preparation

 When baking, make sure you first read the entire recipe before starting so as to understand every step of what you’ll be doing.
 Make sure you take out all ingredients as well as the equipment to be used ahead of time.
 Being prepared will make the baking process easier and more fun.

 When decorating an iced cake, frost the cake then simply add a ribbon or a bow to give it a personal as well as a professional touch.

 You can also sprinkle icing sugar on a cake to give it a simple yet professional look.